Turkey steps up scrutiny on Muslim migrants from Russia

 She spoke to Reuters on condition of anonymity because, she said, she did not want to endanger members of her family.
 During the interview, she wore a black chador with only her face uncovered and broke off the conversation to pray.

-The family, including women and four children, as well as a female neighbor and her children, were held for several days in a police station, she said.
+The family, including women and four children, as well as a female neighbour and her children, were held for several days in a police station, she said.

 At first, the police locked them in a room with bars on the windows but after a while police had to leave the door open "because the children often went to the toilet," the woman said.

-The detainees were transferred to Istanbul police headquarters and after two weeks most of the women and children from her family, and the family of her neighbor, were released.
+The detainees were transferred to Istanbul police headquarters and after two weeks most of the women and children from her family, and the family of her neighbour, were released.

 But she said her father, brother, sister-in-law and 10-month-old niece were still in detention.
 They had not been charged with any offence, the woman said, though Reuters was not able to independently verify that.
 Istanbul police said it could not comment on specific cases.